 1. People with High Education Get Handsome Salary

-University graduates earn significantly more money throughout their lifetime than those with only high school education or primary education.
+University graduates earn significantly more money throughout their lifetime than those with only a high school education or primary education.

 According to the Times of India, an engineer with excellent command over his skill enjoys a salary of $300 to $1000 per month with an experience of 1-2 years in India.